info663-sp24/team3/pages/about.md

 # Look in _includes/feature for options to easily add features to the page
 ---

-{% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %}
-{% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}

-## About CollectionBuilder CSV
+## About _Calabash: A Journal of Caribbean Arts & Letters_

 This demo collection features items from New York University's archive of Calabash: A Journal of Caribbean Arts & Letters, and is built using [CollectionBuilder-CSV](https://github.com/CollectionBuilder/collectionbuilder-csv).

 _Calabash: A Journal of Caribbean Arts and Letters_ was an international literary journal dedicated to publishing works encompassing, but not limited to, the Anglophone, Francophone, Hispanophone and Dutch-speaking Caribbean.
-The Journal was especially dedicated to presenting the arts and letters of those communities that have long been under-represented within the creative discourse of the region, among them: Aruba and the Netherlands Antilles, Maroon societies, and the Asian and Amerindian societies of the region.
-Calabash had a strong visual arts component.
+The Journal was especially dedicated to presenting the arts and letters of those communities that have long been under-represented within the creative discourse of the region, among them: Aruba and the Netherlands Antilles, Maroon societies, and the Asian and Amerindian societies of the region. _Calabash_ had a strong visual arts component.

-CollectionBuilder-CSV is a "Stand Alone" template for creating digital collection and exhibit websites using Jekyll, given:

-- a CSV of collection metadata
-- a folder of images, PDFs, audio, or video files

-Driven by your collection metadata, the template generates engaging visualizations to browse and explore your objects.
-The resulting static site can be hosted on any basic web server.

 [CollectionBuilder](https://github.com/CollectionBuilder/) is an set of open source tools for creating digital collection and exhibit websites that are driven by metadata and powered by modern static web technology.
 See [CB Docs](https://collectionbuilder.github.io/cb-docs/) for detailed information.

-This demo collection was prepared and completed by Gabrielle Afable, David Najera-Castillo, and Sara Sarmiento as coursework in INFO 663: Metadata Design (Prof. Alexandra Provo | Spring 2024).
+This demo collection was prepared and completed by Gabrielle Afable, David Najera-Castillo, and Sara Sarmiento as coursework in INFO 663: Metadata Design (Prof. Alexandra Provo, Spring 2024).

-{% include feature/image.html objectid="demo_001" width="75" %}
-{% include cb/about_the_about.md %}